NZRLIC/RLPlots/README.md

 RLPlots
 =======

-`RLPlots` is an R package for plotting the output of rock lobster stock assessment outputs and management proceedure evaluations (MPEs).
+`RLPlots` is an R package for plotting rock lobster (RL) stock assessment outputs and management proceedure evaluations (MPEs).
+Plotting functions are available for MPD fits, Markov chain Monte Carlo (MCMC) and some other plots.

+# Installation

 RLPlots can be installed from R using

     install.packages("devtools")
     require(devtools)
-    devtools::install_github("NZRLIC/lobster", subdir = "/lobview", ref = "master")
+    devtools::install_github("NZRLIC/RLPlots")

+# Using RLPlots

+## MPDs

-For example, plotting of MPDs and MCMCs can be done using
+Plotting of MPDs can be done using

     MPD.All(stock = "CRA1", source.dir = ".")

+## MCMCs

+Plotting of MCMCs can be done using

     MCMC.All(stock = "CRA1", source.dir = ".")

 Plotting multiple MCMC chais on a single plot can be done using

-    Multichain.All(stock = "CRA1", source.dir = c("chain1/","chain2/"))
+    Multichain.All(stock = "CRA1", source.dir = c("chain1/", "chain2/"))

 The snail trail plot can be done using

     Snail(stock = "CRA1", source.dir = ".")

+## MPEs

 To plot MPE rules and results you must first read in the data before plotting

     dat <- read.sims.sum(source.dir = ".")